We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 What We Like

-• Good for small tanks
+• Good for small or shallow tanks

 • Easy installation